Ball Balance

 A challenging control plant

 The challenge is to develop a control loop that controls the highly dynamic and unstable system so that the rolling ball comes to rest in the middle of the V-profile.
-Even the slightest tilt changes set the ball in motion.
-The ball’s own weight acts as a disturbance just as much as varying propeller speed and airflow turbulence.
-These factors significantly increase the complexity of achieving stable control.
+Even the slightest changes in tilt set the ball in motion.
+The ball's own weight acts as a disturbance just like the varying propeller speed and airflow turbulence.
+These factors significantly increase the complexity of a stable control.

 For control, the ball position and the tilt angle of the seesaw are available as measured variables.
 As the only actuator, a pitch-adjustable propeller must suffice to keep the ball in balance.